-- You will be in a stronger position to manage the rivalry when you give up any images of a totally harmonious relationship between your children.
+You will be in a stronger position to manage the fighting and bickering when you give up any images of a totally harmonious relationship between your children.

 Being aware of the factors that influence sibling rivalry can help you to be more understanding and help you to respond in more sensitive ways to the sibling issues that arise.

 The birth order of each of your children has an impact on them individually as well as on the sibling relationship.
 And your birth order in your family of origin also impacts you as an adult.